 If your home doesn’t get much daylight, or you’d like to make the most of the natural light it does get, then follow this complete guide on what you can do to enhance the natural lighting around the house and in specific rooms.

 While lighter colours are preferred to help bring brightness to your home, it’s best if you avoid using brilliant white paint on the walls because it can leave the space feeling particularly cold.
 Instead, choose an off-white shade to have a warmer effect in the room.

 You can also give rooms the illusion of height and space by painting the ceiling a few shades lighter than the walls.

-For a minimally chic look you can have shutters installed in the home.
+For a beautiful, clean look, plantation shutters are perfect.
 White wooden shutters are great for adding brightness to any space and their design allows for natural light to flood the room whilst protecting your privacy.
 If you’re having them installed in the bathroom make sure you choose a style that’s waterproof so the wood doesn’t warp with the moisture.

 Avoid heavy curtains

 Curtains might bring a finish to the room design, but try and avoid heavy, thick designs as they can soak up a lot of the light from the room.
 If you really want curtains opt for sheer and light fabrics.

 If your budget calls for it, you might want to install new and bigger windows to let more natural light into your rooms.
 If it’s possible install them facing south to ensure that you make the most of the sunlight from morning to night.
 Choosing white frames will also help to reflect the light.